CNES/pangeo-pyinterp/docs/source/examples.rst

 #############

 The :py:func:`quadrivariate <pyinterp.interpolator.qudrivariate>` interpolation
-allows to obtain values at arbitrary points in a 4D space of a function defined on a grid.
+allows obtaining values at arbitrary points in a 4D space of a function defined on a grid.

 The distribution contains a 4D field ``pres_temp_4D.nc`` that will be used in